elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

    Return a vector of singular values, :math:`s`, and the left and right singular vector matrices, :math:`U` and :math:`V`, such that :math:`A=U \mathrm{diag}(s) V^H`.

+.. cpp:function:: void HermitianSingularValues( UpperOrLower uplo, DistMatrix<F,MC,MR>& A, DistMatrix<typename Base<F>::type,VR,STAR>& s )

+   Return the singular values of :math:`A` in `s`.
+Note that the appropriate triangle of `A` is overwritten during computation.

 General SVD
 -----------
 Given a general matrix :math:`A`, the *Singular Value Decomposition* is the